-The ICTC Management Committee met on March 8, 2023, and forward this item to the ICTC Commission for their review and approval after public comment, if any.
+Therefore, it is requested that the ICTC Management Committee forward this item to the ICTC Commission for their review and approval after public comment, if any.

 - 1. Approve Change Order No. 2 Supplement 1 to Hazard Construction Company for the Calexico East Port of Entry Bridge Widening Project in the amount of \$110,991.08 modifying the total contract value to \$20,160,242.61. - 2.
 Authorize the Executive Director to sign Change Order No. 2 Supplement 1.